CarluerJB/3D_SIFT_CUDA/README.md

 ## Usage

 This algorithm is design to extract features from 3D volumes.
-The main format are accepted ( Nifti and Analyse format) The algorith will automatically use the best GPU card on your computer.
+The main format are accepted ( Nifti and Analyse format)

     ./featExtract [options] \<input image\> \<output features\>